Chart Color Schemes

 Ringwood has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 53 projects likely to impact the area.
-Key projects include AC Hotel by Marriott - East End Ringwood, Ringwood Residences, Dux Churchill, Ringwood, and The Ring Development.
-Below is a list of those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 52 projects that may impact the area.
+Notable projects include AC Hotel by Marriott - East End Ringwood, Queen Elizabeth II Hospital (Maroondah Hospital Redevelopment), Dux Churchill, Ringwood, and The Ring Development.
+Below is a list of those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.